daniellopez1999/Shopping-and-tracker-project/README.md

 ### External API
-External API: https://openweathermap.org/api This API is used to get the city weather when doing the order.
+https://openweathermap.org/api This API is used to get the city weather when doing the order.
 If it's raining it will add a suplement of 2€ to the order.
+https://resend.com/ This API is used to send email when creating and order, and when changing the status of the order i.e: From Accepted to Delivered.
+(Pending to verify email, 72h needed)

 ### .ENV Backend File needs:
 #### PORT
 #### DB_URL
 #### WEATHER_API_KEY
+#### RESSEND_EMAIL